Unboxed-Software/solana-course/content/movie-review-pt1.md

 *By the end of this lesson, you will be able to:*

-- Deserialize Instruction Data
+- Deserialize instruction data
-- Deserialize Account Data
+- Deserialize account data
-- Iterate over Accounts
+- Iterate over accounts
-- Log messages within a Program
+- Log messages within a program
-- Learn the Structure of a Smart Contract on Solana
+- Learn the structure of a smart contract on Solana

 # TL;DR